RSS Guard: Scriptable article filtering and website scraping

 RSS Guard is bundled with JavaScript engine which is used to write article filters - small scripts which define how the application should react when new article is downloaded.

 RSS Guard also provides unified way of executing custom programs, which gives another way to modify raw feed data or even generate it, scraping the data from websites that do not offer a regular feed.

 User interface

 The application's toolbar and status bar are highly customizable.
 They can also be hidden, making RSS Guard look very minimalistic.

 When in a horizontal layout, the articles viewer of RSS Guard is placed to the right side of the articles list.

 RSS Guard supports skins.
 Light and dark skins are available by default.

+User interface of RSS Guard is deliberately programmed in a way to be minimalistic and traditional.

 Database

 Feed data can be stored using SQLite or MariaDB.
 RSS Guard also supports the ability to import and export the database file and settings configuration to/from OPML 2.0.